liang121900/gotcha-ai-worker/README.md

-# Reactive messaging app that using Micronaut, Reactor, DynamoDB, SQS, S3
+# Reactive messaging app that uses Micronaut, Reactor, DynamoDB, SQS, S3

 ## Summary

-A demo app that pull messages from SQS, download corresponding image on s3 bucket, generate a image with object detected, and upload output image to
+A demo app that pulls messages from SQS, downloads corresponding image on s3 bucket, generates a image with object detected, and uploads output image to
 S3, where status is stored on dynamo.

 ## Micronaut 3.7.3 Documentation